NixOS/nix.dev/source/tutorials/wrap-and-call-a-bash-script.md

 ## Call the executable from a derivation

-Export the path and call the executable with a `writeShellScriptBin` trivial builder:
+Again, export the path to the `hello` package and call the executable with a `writeShellScriptBin` trivial builder:

 ```
 wrapped = pkgs.writeShellScriptBin "script" ''